DETAILED ACTION

 Response to Arguments

-Applicant's arguments filed 12 January 2026 with respect to the rejections claims 1-20 under 35 U.S.C.
+Applicant's arguments filed 09 July 2026 with respect to the rejections claims 1-2 and 5-21 under 35 U.S.C.
 112(a) have been fully considered but they are not persuasive.
-The applicant argues on pages 9-10 of the remarks that the disclosure of “categorical risk values” would sufficiently describe the invention to those of ordinary skill in the art.
-The Office respectfully disagrees.
+The applicant argues on pages 10-11 of the remarks that the cancellation of claims 3-4 and the amendments to the remaining claims have obviated the rejections.
+The examiner respectfully disagrees.
+An updated rejection to address the amended limitation is presented below.
+The applicant has not specifically pointed out how the amendments to claims overcome the written description issues.
+The examiner maintains that the disclosure of “categorical risk values” does not sufficiently describe the invention to those of ordinary skill in the art.
 The applicant’s disclosure does not identify the categories and risk values that are used to practice the invention but rather merely indicates that categories and risk values may be identified as high risk or low risk.
 Applicant points to paragraphs [0052] and [0053] which provides examples that may be used to define high or low risk.
 Some examples relate to quartiles, means or medians.
 However, the applicant’s disclosure does not identify any particular categories or risk values and there corresponding definitions.
 Similarly, the applicant argues the “weighted combination of physiological information” using weighting coefficients a, b, c, d, and e is adequately described because generic “statistical analysis” and “machine learning techniques” are mentioned in the disclosure.
 Specifically, applicant argues paragraphs [0057] and [0058] provide and equation and list known statistical analysis techniques that would inform one of ordinary skill in the art.
 The examiner respectfully disagrees because the disclosure does not demonstrate a particular analysis or learning technique to determine the coefficients of the equation for any type of data.
 The example equation is providing examples of what data could potentially be used but does not specifically disclose equations for the physiological measures presented din the claims.

 Claim Rejections - 35 USC § 112